lazyvlad/angular_demo/README.md

 ## 🚀 Features

-- **Real-time Barcode Scanning**: Scan QR codes, EAN8, EAN13, and PDF417 barcodes
+- **Real-time Barcode Scanning**: Scan QR codes, EAN8, EAN13, and PDF417 barcodes (and other symbologies, full list is provided further in this document)
 - **Multi-Camera Support**: Switch between available cameras on your device
 - **Resolution Management**: Choose between HD (1280x720) and Full HD (1920x1080) resolutions
 - **Camera Capability Testing**: Automatic testing of camera resolutions and capabilities